Christine Tan

-Christine Tan (pronounced Than) (born 1970) is a Singaporean financial journalist with CNBC Asia and is the Singapore-based anchor for CNBC Asia's longest-running feature programme, "Managing Asia," where she interviews key executives and leaders of Asian companies.
+Christine Tan (born 1970) is a Singaporean financial journalist with CNBC Asia and is the Singapore-based anchor for CNBC Asia's longest-running feature programme, "Managing Asia," where she interviews key executives and leaders of Asian companies.

-Biography
+Early life and education

-Tan was born in Singapore and grew up in Serangoon Gardens with her parents and younger brother.
+Tan was born in Singapore, and grew up in Serangoon Gardens with her parents and younger brother.
 After attending Catholic Junior College, she went to New Zealand for her post-secondary studies.